CerberusGR/memento-db-utils/README.md

 # Memento Database Utilities

-A collection of lightweight JavaScript utilities specifically designed for **Memento Database**.
-This library features a modern, Day.js-style chainable API for dates, in Greek and English, perform date calculations, display currency values, and manage UI elements directly within your library scripts.
+A collection of lightweight JavaScript utilities specifically designed for Memento Database.
+This library features a modern, Day.js-style chainable API for dates, along with other helpful tools for currency, UI, arrays, and advanced searching.

 &nbsp;
 ## 🚀 Installation